-The WFD status of the River Liffey (IE_EA_09L011600; Liffey_130) adjacent to the proposed Development Site has improved from Moderate in 2007 - 2009 to Good in 2010 - 2015.
+The WFD status of the River Liffey (IE_EA_09L011600; Liffey_130) adjacent to the proposed Development Site has improved from Moderate in 2007 - 2009 to Good in 2010 - 2015 and continued as Good for the period 2013-2018.
 Classification is based on a number of parameters including bio and chemical status.
 The River Liffey is considered to be "not at risk" of achieving good status under the WFD.
 The river, adjacent to the proposed Development Site, is not within any WFD Areas for Action Plans designated under the second round River Basin Management Plan (RBMP) 2018 - 2021.
 The river in proximity to the proposed Development Site is classed as nutrient sensitive and is within a nutrient sensitive area (downstream of Osberstown Wastewater Treatment Plant (WWTP) to Leixlip Reservoir) under the Urban Waste-Water Treatment (UWWT) Regulations, 2001 - 2010.
 Irish Water has recently completed upgrades to the Osberstown WWTP in compliance with regulatory requirements under the UWWT Regulations.